 Workforce collaboration has changed.
 We aren’t going back to conference rooms full of people, and that’s a good thing.
-When you are recalibrating your technology plan enabling cloud collaboration should be a part of it.
+When you are recalibrating your technology plan, enabling cloud collaboration should be a part of it.
 This is more than video conferencing and screen sharing.
-Cloud collaboration is the ability to access information and collaborate in an ad-hoc, yet persistent way.
-Collaboration in the office place wasn’t “scheduled” it just happened organically.
+Cloud collaboration is accessing information and collaborating in an ad-hoc, yet persistent way.
+Collaboration in the office place wasn’t “scheduled”.
+It just happened organically.
 The right cloud collaboration strategy should allow this to happen in your digital “office” as well.

 Here are the three steps to effective cloud collaboration:

 Mobile information access and the ability to share (in real-time) are key to fostering collaboration in the digital workplace.
 Nothing is worse than having to log in to the VPN, pull down the file, discuss it via the phone, and THEN decide who needs to save the changes.

 Microsoft now provides free tools to assist with migration from file shares into the cloud.
 SharePoint has become the central storage place for all your documents and data.
 Once your data is here, you can easily utilize OneDrive, Office Online, and Teams to share and collaborate with others inside and outside your organization.
 Until your data is “freed” from on-premise servers and cloud-native, you will not have true collaboration capabilities.

 Fostering ad-hoc collaboration requires a mobile-first approach.
 When a user logs into their laptop and fires up the VPN, the thought is likely gone.
 Your collaboration platform should be as easy as sending a text message.
 There should not be a difference between collaboration on your mobile device or workstation.
 It should support the ability to share data and easily start an ad-hoc discussion around it.